 - Use sunscreen with an SPF (sun protection factor) of at least 15 when outdoors.
 If you’ve been swimming or excessively sweating, please reapply frequently.

 - Lastly, examine your skin regularly.
 If anything suspicious is found, please consult Dr. Deisher and Dr. Humphrey as soon as possible.

 David Deisher, MD and J. Stewart Humphrey, MD offer plastic and reconstructive surgery to patients across Missouri including Cape Girardeau, Jackson, Sikeston, Cape Girardeau County, Bollinger County, Perryville, and Dexter.
-Contact the Heartland Plastic & Hand Surgery office today at (573) 837-1610 to schedule your breast augmentation consultation!
+Contact the Heartland Plastic & Hand Surgery Medical Spa today at (888) 515-2847 to schedule your skin cancer screening consultation!